Death toll rises to 76 in California fire with winds ahead

 Michelle Mack Couch, 49, waited in line to get into a Federal Emergency Management Agency center in the city of Chico.
 She needed a walker for her elderly mother and tags for her car.

 "Let's hope he gets us some help," said Couch, who voted for Trump and whose rental home burned down last week.
-But as far as taking time out to watch the president, she said wryly, "We don't have a TV anymore."
+As far as taking time out to watch the president, she said wryly, "We don't have a TV anymore."

 Honea expressed hope that Trump's visit would help with recovery, saying the tour by the Republican president and California's Democratic leaders "signals a spirit of cooperation here that ultimately benefit this community and get us on a path toward recovery."